mokshchadha/simple_llm/README.md

 # simple_llm
-creating llm from scratch using python
+creating llm from scratch using python (using my windows pc)